J-Vega/Budget-Browse/README.md

   #### By: Jonathan Vega

 ## Description
-### This app will allow you to set a spending limit and search product listings with Best Buy's API.
+### This site will allow you to set a spending limit and search product listings with Best Buy's API.

 ## Live Link
 ### [https://j-vega.github.io/Budget-Browse/](https://j-vega.github.io/Budget-Browse/)